stephenjlovell/chess/readme.md

 ## RubyChess

-A Chess AI written in Ruby!
+A Chess AI written in Ruby and C.